edmblue/clima-fetchAPI/README.md

-I'm amazed on how everything workds this days
+I'm amazed on how everything works this days

 It was amazing to know how Fetch API works